 - In one sentence, what is your project idea?

 - How does your project address campus sustainability?

-You will need to include the following information in your final PBSIF application (note that the application portal will open on 11/12/2021):
+You will need to include the following information in your final PBSIF application (note that the application portal will open after letters of intent have been collected):

 - Proposal Narrative (not to exceed 4 pages)

 - What are the vision and long-term goal(s) for this project?

 - How will this project further U-M’s carbon neutrality and sustainability goals?